TortoiseWolfe/rn_Turtorial_Outline/zzz.md

     setLocalError("");
     await signIn(email, password);
-    // If signIn is successful, user is set in context, and we navigate away }
+    // If signIn is successful, user is set in context }

   return (